aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/cases/caseselect.rst

 ---------

     *case*
-        An element parameter in ``AllCases``.
+        An element parameter in :aimms:set:`AllCases`.
 On return the case will refer to the selected case.

     *title (optional)*